 An advanced study of clinical immunology and molecular biology, focusing on classical and emerging diagnostic applications using molecular and immunologic principles.
 Topics will include routine and complex testing techniques used across laboratory disciplines.
 Additional coverage will include immunologic and molecular mechanisms of inheritance and disease, related testing and ethical implications.

 From admissions to graduation, we’re here to help.

-We are committed to your success and provide lots of support including:
+UC is committed to your success and provides dedicated support including:

 Yes.
 Many of our students qualify for some type of financial aid.

 Additional resources to support you from start to finish.